abayomipopoola/abayomipopoola/src/pages/how-to-get-rich-without-getting-lucky-pt-1/index.md

 Summary:

-* Give society what it wants, but doesn’t know how to get—at scale.
+* Give society what it wants, but doesn’t know how to get--at scale.
 * Figure out what new product or technology you can provide that’s natural to you.
 * Then figure out how to scale it so everyone on the planet can have your product.